 Water Well Completion Reports

 - WebDriller uses popup windows.
 Always allow popups from this web site: www.webdrillersecure.dcnr.state.pa.us.
-If popups are not allowed, it will interfere with your ability to print out reports.
+If popups are not allowed, it will interfere with your ability to view and print out reports.

 - If you get a message that “This page contains both secure and nonsecure items.
 Do you want to display the nonsecure items?” – the answer is “Yes.”

 - If you get a message that asks “Do you want to view only the webpage content that was delivered securely?” – the answer is “No.”

 - If you get a message that says “Only secure content is displayed.
 What's the risk?"
 Click the box that says "Display all content.”

 - On the yellow bar, click on the [+] to show help.
 The help menu provides formatting information and general instruction.

 - If a tab doesn’t apply to your report, it should not be filled out.
 For example, if a screen is not installed in a well, then ignore the Screen/Slot tab.